-Ian Grey and his wife Ann 1966. photograph by Philip Townshend.
+Ian Grey and his wife Ann in 1966.
+Photograph by Philip Townshend.

 The Who, San Francisco, June 1967.
 Photograph by Jim Marshall.